 Jack Robinson, born 1921, English soldier

 Jack Robinson, Teardrops on My Drum, Swaffham, 1986.
+PDF.
+Review.
 The autobiography down to the age of fourteen of a poor but high-spirited boy sexually involved with men and other boys from the age of eleven.
 Set mostly in Liverpool in the early 1930s.

 Jack Robinson, Jack and Jamie Go to War, Swaffham, 1988.
 A continuation of Robinson's story as a soldier and lover until the end of the 2nd World War, during which he made the classical Greek transition from beloved to boy-lover, though more in sentiment than action.